Music Makers: At the Piano I and II

 Music literacy is the goal of our piano class.
 This will aid the student in all future music making activities.
 While this curriculum builds on the repertoire and musical skills learned in the Musikgarten 0 – 7 yr. program, it also establishes a music and movement foundation for older students encountering their first formal musical experience.

 Students must have either a piano or a keyboard for practice at home (small is okay).
 Year 1’s curriculum includes 2 student books, 14 notation games, and 4 CD’s.
-Due to the distribution of books and CD’s, the cost of this class is less every semester of the year (Ex: Semester 1 = $251, Semester 2 = $236, Semester 3 = $180).
+Due to the distribution of books and CD’s, the cost of this class is less every semester of the year.
+Classes are $16 for each hour-long class, to be paid by the semester, plus the cost of materials.
 Please consult Jennifer Tutt before mailing enrollment for this age group.
 Schedule TBA by class.

 To register for this class, please go to the "Registration and Order Forms" page.